James Callaghan

-When Wilson suddenly announced his retirement in March 1976, Callaghan defeated five other candidates to be elected Leader of the Labour Party; he was appointed prime minister on 5 April 1976.
+When Wilson suddenly announced his retirement in March 1976, Callaghan defeated five other candidates to be elected Leader of the Labour Party; he was appointed Prime Minister on 5 April 1976.
 Labour had won a narrow majority in the House of Commons at the October 1974 election but, through by-election defeats, had lost this by the time Callaghan became prime minister; and several by-election defeats and defections in his early months of power forced him to strike a confidence and supply agreement with the Liberal Party.
-This had ended by the time of significant industrial disputes and widespread strikes in the 1978–79 "Winter of Discontent" – which, followed by the defeat of the referendum on devolution for Scotland, led to minor parties joining with the Conservative Party to pass a motion of no-confidence in Callaghan on 28 March 1979.
+This had ended by the time of significant industrial disputes and widespread strikes in the 1978–79 "Winter of Discontent"–which, followed by the defeat of the referendum on devolution for Scotland, led to minor parties joining with the Conservative Party to pass a motion of no-confidence in Callaghan on 28 March 1979.
 Although remaining personally popular in opinion polls, he led Labour to defeat at the 1979 election and was replaced by Conservative Margaret Thatcher.
 The 1979 defeat marked the beginning of 18 years in opposition for the Labour Party, the longest in its history.

-Callaghan served as Labour leader and Leader of the Opposition until November 1980.
-He attempted to reform the process by which Labour elected its leader.
+Callaghan carried on as Labour leader and Leader of the Opposition until November 1980, during which time he attempted to reform the process by which Labour elected its leader.
 After leaving the leadership he returned to the backbenches, and between 1983 and 1987 was Father of the House of Commons.
 On retiring from the Commons in 1987, he was elevated to the House of Lords as Baron Callaghan of Cardiff.
 He died in 2005 at the age of 92, and remains to date the UK's longest-lived former prime minister.
 He is the most recent prime minister to have served in the British Armed Forces and the only prime minister to have served in the Royal Navy.